15 March - 18 April 2023

 The description may cover a maximum of 1 500 characters including blank spaces.
 This is approximately one third of an A4 page in Arial, font size 11, single line spacing.

 Educational sciences is divided up thematically into main areas.
 Here you shall state the theme that best describes the focus of the project.
-An overview of all areas and themes is available via the following link: “Thematic division of the educational sciences area Excel".
-Excel, 13.3 kB, opens in new window.
+An overview of all areas and themes is available via the following link

-The research programe shall consist of a brief but complete description of the nomination.
-It shall cover a maximum of 10 page-numbered A4 pages in Arial, font size 11, single line spacing and 2.5 cm margins, including references and any images.
+The research programme shall consist of a brief but complete description of the nomination.
+It may cover a maximum of 10 page-numbered A4 pages in Arial, font size 11, single line spacing and 2.5 cm margins, including references and any images.

 The research programme must include the following headings and information, listed in the following order: